QUAL iShares MSCI USA Quality Factor ETF

 Growth & Forward Outlook

-On a forward-looking basis, TTM revenue growth of 19.88% a signal of steady demand without the volatility of high-growth names, while the estimated 12-month price change of 16.10%, where the target distribution indicates incremental upside rather than outsized repricing.
+On a forward-looking basis, TTM revenue growth of 21.00% a signal of strong operational momentum across the holding set, while the estimated 12-month price change of 15.35%, where the target distribution indicates incremental upside rather than outsized repricing.
 Revenue growth and price targets are correlated but not the same — strong operations do not always translate to strong price appreciation, and vice versa.
 The forward return case rests on whether the businesses can sustain their operating trajectory long enough for analyst price targets to be reached or exceeded.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion